zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 ### Prerequisites
 To successfully complete this LiveLab, you must have the following:
 * An on premise or Marketplace Oracle GoldenGate installation
-* A Trail File to send to OCI GoldenGate
 * An OCI GoldenGate deployment created, with public IP enabled

 ### Lab Breakdown

 * Lab 1: Create a Trusted Connection Between Oracle GoldenGate and OCI GoldenGate
+* Lab 2: Create and run an Extract
-* Lab 2: Send a Trail File from Oracle GoldenGate to OCI GoldenGate
+* Lab 3: Send a Trail File from Oracle GoldenGate to OCI GoldenGate

 ## Learn More